Untitled

 · Discussion board/analysis of various videos/links with peer responses

-· Student create presentations/speech outlines - upload videos of their work.
+· Student created presentations/speech outlines and videos

 · Peer Reviews/discussions for various assignments.